-- Block or rope off area DO NOT TOUCH ANYTHING. - Evacuate room and contact M&O (916-971-7000) to TURN OFF air conditioning system. - Notify school office and Facilities Chief of the incident contact 911 if necessary. - Facilities Chief should check for chemical safety data to determine clean up procedure.
+- Block or rope off area DO NOT TOUCH ANYTHING. - Evacuate room and TURN OFF air conditioning system. - Notify school office and Facilities Chief of the incident contact 911 if necessary. - Facilities Chief should check for chemical safety data to determine clean up procedure.